 All stores carry our most popular products, but since we have over 5,000 items they are not always in stock at every location.
 If you want something specific or if you don’t see the material you are looking for, chances are we can order it for you.

 Yes, we have both.
 Sales and clearance items are store-specific and are posted monthly on our Promotions page.
+We also recommend signing up for our monthly email newsletter or following us on social media.

 Southwest Boulder & Stone weighs every product before it is sold, ensuring that you are only paying for what you actually receive.
 We try to as exact as possible, but with bulk material there is some estimating; for example you may order 25 tons but receive 23.7 or 25.9 tons.
 We use county-certified scales to guarantee you will only be charged for the exact amount delivered.